 According to the Las Vegas Convention and Visitors Authority, 74% of 2018 visitors gambled while in Vegas.
 After all, Vegas is the gambling Mecca of the United States.
 Most visitors though have an interest in putting together a Vegas itinerary that includes non-gambling activities as well.
-For first timers, building the perfect 1, 2, or 3 day Las Vegas itinerary can be a daunting task as there are SO many dining and entertainment options competing for your time.
+For first-timers, building the perfect 1, 2, or 3 day Las Vegas itinerary can be a daunting task as there are SO many dining and entertainment options competing for your time.

 Besides gambling (which is a given), what are some ideas for things to do in Vegas?
 What attractions and dining options should you prioritize while in town?
-We’ll share the activities and food options, in one day increments, that we think will help you make the most of your time!
+We’ll share the activities and food options, in one-day increments, that we think will help you make the most of your time!

 Obviously, pick and choose items from our daily itineraries that make sense for you whether you are in Vegas for 24, 48, or 72 hours.
 Hopefully we’ll help you discover some items to add to your Vegas “to do” list that wasn’t there before!

-Day 1 Vegas Itinerary
+Day 1 Las Vegas Itinerary Ideas

 Breakfast at Peppermill: It’s vintage Vegas and the perfect way to set a base for the alcohol consumption that is about to transpire.
 Peppermill is known for its 70’s neon decor and generous portions.
-Enjoy an omelette or a waffle stacked with a mountain of fruit.
+Enjoy an omelet or a waffle stacked with a mountain of fruit.
 You may need to plan a ride, as Peppermill is located at the north end of the Strip near Circus Circus but it’s the perfect way to kick off your Vegas itinerary.

 Experience Free Sights on the Strip: If you are new to Vegas, there are plenty of free things to see and do that are worth the time investment.
 Check out the Fountains of Bellagio which are choreographed to a number of musical selections and the conservatory, also at Bellagio, which is a seasonal display made up of millions of flowers.
 In the evening, the Mirage volcano is an impressive sight.

 Happy Half Hour on the High Roller Observation Wheel: Alright, you’ve had a big breakfast and checked out some free attractions.
 It’s time to start drinking.
-Some of the most memorable drinks you’ll have are on the HIgh Roller Observation Wheel which stands at 550ft tall.
+Some of the most memorable drinks you’ll have are on the High Roller Observation Wheel which stands at 550ft tall.
 Typically, a ride costs $22 (day) and $32 (night), however, for an additional $13 (day) or $18 (night) your pod will have an open bar allowing you to drink as much as you can in 30 minutes.
 Trust us, you’ll get your money’s worth.

 We recommend ordering tickets online in advance to skip the line to purchase at the High Roller.
 Tickets can also be purchased in advance from Vegas.com where they are often a few dollars cheaper.

 Dinner Downtown at Triple George Grill: While everyone else is flocking to Hell’s Kitchen or Giada, you’re going to save a few bucks and have a great meal at Triple George at Downtown Grand right off Fremont Street.
-My go to menu items include the $48 16 oz Ribeye and $52 10 oz filet, while my wife typically opts for the $26 Spicy Linguine which is comprised of scallops, shrimp and creole cream sauce.
+My go-to menu items include the $48 16 oz Ribeye and $52 10 oz filet, while my wife typically opts for the $26 Spicy Linguine which is comprised of scallops, shrimp, and creole cream sauce.

 Brilliant at Neon Museum: After dinner, grab a quick Uber to the Neon Museum for their evening “Brilliant” display.
 If you are unfamiliar, the Neon Museum is an outdoor display of vintage neon signs from historic casino properties and is worth the trip day or night.
 At night though, projector technology is used to bring the signs back to life and it is spectacular.
 A perfect couples activity that even a non-history buff can enjoy.